Raggie

-Raggie (Sipsik; Ida og Pjalte) is a 2020 Estonian-Danish computer-animated fantasy film directed by Meelis Arulepp and Karsten Kiilerich, based on the 1962 children's book of the same name by Estonian children's author Eno Raud.
+Raggie (Sipsik; Ida og Pjalte) is a 2020 animated fantasy film directed by Meelis Arulepp and Karsten Kiilerich, based on the 1962 children's book of the same name by Estonian children's author Eno Raud.

 Premise

 When six-year-old Ruby's older brother Mark has to return to school after the summer holidays end, she befriends a magical doll which comes to life.